luke-bluefintech/AI_Project_3/WrittenReport.md

 ### Model Performance & Confusion Matrix

 The aspects of our network that impact the testing accuracy the most are number of epochs, network architecture, and pooling size value.
-We used a scaling factor of _ for feature scaling, and we obtained accuracies ranging between 31%-63%, with our best accuracy being 63.85%
+In our best performing model, we obtained accuracies ranging between 31%-63%, with our best accuracy being 63.85%

 Here is a confusion matrix for the results of our best performing model: